 If you loved the scenery on the movie Cast Away and Survivor Fiji, both of which were filmed on islands in this chain, this is your place.
 Plus you can enjoy the warm hospitality of the locals, for which Fiji is famous.

-Surfers head to Tavarua Island Resort, and backpackers can bask at the more affordable Beachcomber Island Resort.
+Surfers head to Tavarua Island Resort, which just reopened its doors in October of 2022, and backpackers can bask at the more affordable Beachcomber Island Resort.
 Most of these islands lie less than an hour away by boat from Denarau Island Marina on the main island of Viti Levu.